haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_exercise.md

 	5. Close the *Select by expression* window and deselect all the features by clicking *Deselect all* ![](https://docs.qgis.org/3.28/en/_images/mActionDeselectAll.png)

-- Select features by expression picture

  8. Next, we’re going to create and calculate another field into the Helsinki_small_areas attribute table using the HSL_Helsinki_stops point data.
 First open the *attribute table* of HSL_Helsinki_stops to familiarize yourself with its contents.
-The Boardings column depicts the number of boardings on stops in Helsinki on average per day. **We will calculate and visualize the public transit passenger numbers per area for every Helsinki small area.**
+The "Boardings" column depicts the number of boardings on stops in Helsinki on average per day. **We will calculate and visualize the public transit passenger numbers per area for every Helsinki small area.**

 	1. Check if the *Processing Toolbox* is active in the top right of the main QGIS window, if not open it by selecting *Processing* > *Toolbox* from the top of the window
 	2. Type “Join attributes by location” into the search bar.
 Select the one that has (Summary) after it.
+	- Read the information about this function
 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/QGIS_join_attributes_by_location.png)
 	3. The parameter window for the algorithm opens and here you have to specify what the algorithm does and with what data
 	4. Set the follow values: